-The circumstances in which a Timely Warning (Crime Alert) will be generated include, but are not limited to, the receipt of a report to UPD or other campus security authority of a crime reportable under the Clery Act, that poses a serious or continuing threat to the campus community.
-The Chief of Police (or university official designated by the Chief of Police) or Assistant Chief(s) of Police are responsible for determining if a Crime Alert will be issued.
-Crimes that may warrant a Crime Alert include, but are not limited to, major incidents of arson, murder/non-negligent manslaughter, robbery, aggravated assault, sex offenses, or other crimes as determined necessary by the Chief of Police (or university official designated by the Chief of Police) or Assistant Chief(s) of Police.
-The determination will be made on a case-by-case basis after due consideration of all available facts of the crime, such as the nature of the crime and whether a continuing danger to the campus community exists.
-If UPD or other campus security authorities are not notified of a crime in a manner that would allow the department to provide timely notice a Crime Alert may not be issued, depending on the circumstances.
+The circumstances in which a Timely Warning (Crime Alert) will be generated include, but are not limited to, the receipt of a report to the TAMUG PD, vessel safety team or other Campus Security Authority of a crime reportable under the Clery Act, that poses a serious or continuing threat to the campus community.
+The Chief of Police or the Master (while the TS Kennedy is at sea), or designee, is responsible for determining if a Crime Alert will be issued.
+Crimes reportable under the Clery Act that may warrant a Crime Alert include, but are not limited to, major incidents of arson, murder/non-negligent manslaughter, robbery, aggravated assault, sex offenses, or other crimes as determined necessary by the Chief of Police or Master or designee.
+The determination will be made on a case by case basis after due consideration of all available facts of the crime, such as the nature of the crime and whether or not a continuing danger to the campus community exists.
+If TAMUG PD, the vessel safety team or other Campus Security Authority is not notified of a crime in a manner that would allow the department to provide timely notice, a Crime Alert may not be issued depending on the circumstances.
 All situations will be evaluated on a case by case basis.

-UPD is responsible for the writing and issuance of Crime Alerts.
-Personnel authorized to write and/or issue (send) a Crime Alert are: Chief of Police (or university official designated by Chief of Police), Assistant Chief(s) of Police, Public Information Officer, and Clery Act Compliance Officers.
-An internal or external review among two or more authorized personnel may occur if time allows.
-Students and employees should report criminal offenses immediately to the UPD, by phone (979-845-2345) or in person at UPD (1111 Research Parkway, College Station, TX 77843).
-The UPD is the organization designated to receive reports of criminal offenses described in the law for the purposes of making Crime Alert reports and the annual statistics disclosed in this report.
+The TAMUG PD (or the Master or the VSO while the TS Kennedy is at sea) is responsible for the writing and issuance of Crime Alerts.
+Personnel authorized to write and/or issue (send) a Crime Alert are the Chief of Police, Master of the ship, the VSO, or designee.
+Students and employees should report criminal offenses immediately to the TAMUG PD by phone (409-740-4545) or in person at the TAMUG PD building at 200 Seawolf Parkway, Bldg.
+3026, Galveston, TX 77553.
+The TAMUG PD is the organization designated to receive reports of criminal offenses described in the law for the purposes of making Crime Alert reports and the annual statistics disclosed in this report.
+While the TS Kennedy is at sea, reports should be made to the Wheelhouse by dialing "1" on any of the sound powered phones located strategically about the ship (or hailed on UHF channel 3) or notify the bridge by calling 5458 on the phone system.
+The Watch Officer will immediately contact the appropriate person.

 Crime Alerts are issued through the university e-mail system to students, faculty and staff in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar occurrences.
-Crime Alerts are also posted on the UPD public website at: http://upd.tamu.edu under "Crime Alerts."
-Information regarding the Crime Alert may be forwarded to local media outlets through a formal press release.
-Crime Alerts contain sufficient information about the nature of an identified threat to assist members of the campus community in taking appropriate action to protect themselves or their property.
-Crime Alerts generally include:
+While the TS Kennedy is at sea, hard copy Crime Alert notifications are posted in designated areas on the ship (bulletin boards) and communicated to staff and cadets by their supervisor(s).
+Crime Alerts will contain sufficient information about the nature of an identified threat to assist members of the campus community in taking appropriate action to protect themselves or their property.
+The Crime Alert will generally include:

-- A readily understandable description of the type of crime or occurrence. - The general location, date and time of the offense. - A physical description of the suspect(s), if available, when there is sufficient detail that would reasonably help identify a specific individual suspect or group of suspects. - Possible connection to other incidents. - Date and time the alert was issued. - Suggested measures which members of the university community can take to help protect themselves.
+- A readily understandable description of the type of crime or occurrence. - The general location, date and time of the offense. - A physical description of the suspect(s), if available, where there is sufficient detail that would reasonably help identify a specific individual suspect or group of suspects. - Possible connection to other incidents. - Date and time the alert was issued. - Suggested measures which members of the university community can take to help protect themselves.